Matekp97/GameStopPredictModel/README.md

 I consider a daily analysis and picked a whole year, as time window, to get enough data.
 The dataset has been taken by yahoo finance and can be updated by downloaded by https://it.finance.yahoo.com/quote/GME/history?p=GME

+## Useful Information
+Please note that with linear modeling (Arima) we assume the timeseries has a recurring pattern in its behaviour, therefore it might not be suitable to use Arima to model a time series which has had a big one off shock withios in this case.
+However this is just an example of a study for a project.

 ## Installation
 ```R
 library(ggplot2)